pub struct LocalChain { /* private fields */ }Expand description

 pub fn disconnect_from( &mut self, block_id: BlockId, ) -> Result<ChangeSet, MissingGenesisError>

-This will remove blocks with a height equal or greater than block_id
+This will remove blocks with a height equal or greater than block_id, but only if

 §Errors